jhood001/Hoodie_Sandbox/README.md

 # Hoodie_Sandbox
 A learning environment for Hoodie.
+A QA Analyst entering the realm of CICD.